 Growing up from the time we were young, we have developed the mind to choose who we want to be amongst the society.

-What Eckhart is saying here is that we are everything already, we are unlimited beings and we try to define ourselves with a role, a particular image then we have bottled up our unlimitedness, boxed up the universe trying to express itself through you to the max.
+What Eckhart is saying here is that we are everything already; we are unlimited beings, When we try to define ourselves with a role, a particular image, then we have bottled up our unlimitedness, boxed up the universe trying to express itself through us to the max.

 The unlimited nature of “you” is not an image, not an identity, mind made idea, but the spontaneous effortless universe experiencing itself through you.

 “The eye through which I see God is the same eye through which God sees me; my eye and God’s eye are one eye, one seeing, one knowing, one love.”

 With the many different religions and religious principles, belief systems, the term God has been thrown around, analyzed, interpreted, filtered through senses and ultimately has been corrupted from an individual’s insight into what God actually is.

 In many spiritual traditions the term oneness, which means one with all is the best way to describe what God is.